realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So that is a very good philosophical question.
 And hey, I work for a startup, right?
-And you should always be thinking what happens if my startup collapses because almost by definition right that's the the endgame for most startups is like they fail right and so when you have an open source project and you're like well I'm running this what what happens what happens after this to some extent the answer is, I'm gonna keep working on this whatever happens unfortunately my wife has given explicit approval for me to take some time off and work.
+And you should always be thinking what happens if my startup collapses because almost by definition right that's the the endgame for most startups is like they fail right and so when you have an open source project and you're like well I'm running this what happens, what happens after this to some extent the answer is, I'm gonna keep working on this whatever happens unfortunately my wife has given explicit approval for me to take some time off and work.
 Should all of us fail?
 We've had this discussion, right?
 She's been like, cool, that's okay.